Patwan/spring-microservice-practice/Readme.md

 Kubernetes is a portable, extensible, open source platform for managing containerized workloads and services, that facilitates both declarative configuration and automation.

-h. **Sleuth/Ditributed Tracing**
+h. **Sleuth/Distributed Tracing**
 - Distributed tracing is a method of observing requests as they propagate through distributed cloud environments.
-- In this case we can have a 360 Degreees view of all the requests flowing in all the microservices this enables seeing bottleneck while in production.
+- In this case we can have a 360 Degrees view of all the requests flowing in all the microservices this enables seeing bottleneck while in production.
 - In a monolithic system, it's relatively easy to track requests as they move through the codebase because all requests can easily be logged to the same log file.